CodeSmell/AsynchRest/README.md

 		}
 	]

-Sample code does this with
+Sample code in `src/main/test` does this with
 * Java 8 Streams
 * RxJava Observable